-Lastly a very simple way to produce a power law is to exponentially transform an exponential distribution.
+Lastly, a very simple way to produce a power law is to exponentially transform an exponential distribution.
 This is the mechanism by which Lydall [13] showed that firm hierarchy could create a power law.
-If a firm hierarchy has a constant 'span of control' (the number of subordinates controlled by each superior) then relative employment will decrease exponentially by rank.
+If a firm hierarchy has a constant 'span of control' (the number of subordinates controlled by each superior), then relative employment will decrease exponentially by rank.
 If, at the same time, income increases exponentially by rank, the result will be a power-law distribution of income.
-(For a technical discussion, see section 7).
+(For a technical discussion, see "How hierarchy generates the power-law tail").

 The advantage of this hierarchy mechanism is that it ties income to institutions.
-This means that the power-law distribution of top incomes is given an explicit institutional basis - something that is important when it comes to policy discussions about how to reduce inequality.
+This means that the power-law distribution of top incomes is given an explicit institutional basis-something that is important when it comes to policy discussions about how to reduce inequality.
 The disadvantage of the hierarchy mechanism is that relatively little is known about firm hierarchical structure.
 This means that the distributional consequences of hierarchy are little understood.
-This paper aims to remedy this situation by using the available empirical data to build a large-scale hierarchical model of the US private sector.
-This model generalizes the sparse firm-hierarchy empirical data to allow the first quantitative study of the distributional effects of hierarchy.
+This paper aims to remedy this situation by using the available empirical data to build a large-scale hierarchical model